-You will develop the skills to able to solve problems using both logic and creative/innovative approaches, excellent numerate, computer and analytical skills, the ability to plan, prioritise and work to deadlines under pressure, and the ability to communicate with others.
+The MSc course offers you the opportunity to study advanced topics in mechanical engineering, covering engineering science, design and technology.
+From abroad base, it builds on our key research and academic strengths and concludes with an individual project in the summer term.
+You will develop skills including the ability to solve problems using both logic and creative/innovative approaches, excellent numerate, computer and analytical skills, the ability to plan, prioritise and work to deadlines under pressure and the proficiency to communicate with others.

 An upper second class honours degree (or international equivalent) in mechanical engineering or a related discipline.